CiscoDevNet/global-partner-engineering/AI enabled Outcomes/Outcome 2/README.md

 ## FOR DEVELOPERS :

-# Outcomes for Free - Outcome 2
+# AI enabled Outcomes - Outcome 2

 This repository will hold the code for the outcome2